-If You Only Have Surface Rights and No Mineral Rights — Some Issues for You
+You Only Have Surface Rights and No Mineral Rights — Some Issues for You

 If you don’t have the executory rights to the minerals, meaning the right to sign the lease, you will not have any rights to determine what actually goes into the lease.
-So you’ll be at the beck and call of the oil and gas mineral owner.
+So you’ll be at the mercy of the oil and gas mineral owner.